 The biggest habit I had to break was eating out and ordering in.
 I was lazy in the kitchen and didn’t really care for cooking.
 Sometimes it felt like it was cheaper to order a full meal than to prepare it.
 Thanks to practice I have become more self-disciplined and now I don’t order in or eat out during the week (unless there’s a very special occasion).

 2. When grocery shopping, read nutrition labels and ingredients.
 I get it might feel time consuming, but it’s important to know what you are putting inside your body.
 Whatever ingredient is listed first is considered what the product is mostly composed of.
 If the ingredient list is too long?
 Simply put it down.
 Avoid foods with ingredients like high fructose corn syrup, acetylated distarch adipate, or MSG.
-Also AVOID packaged food that begins sugar as the first ingredient.
-That’s just another way of saying you’re eating or drinking SUGAR.

 3. You don’t need to count calories.
 Ever!